We spoke with Jeanne Bliss to narrow down the specific steps companies can take to lead with compassion and emerge prosperous on the other side.

-The research firm also maintains a corporate response tracker for how the 100 largest US employers treat workers, customers and local communities during the crisis.
-They believe COVID-19 marks a turning point where companies prioritise good treatment of stakeholders over the needs of shareholders.
+The research firm also maintains a corporate response tracker for how the 100 largest U.S. employers treat workers, customers, and local communities during the crisis.
+They believe COVID-19 marks a “turning point” where companies prioritize good treatment of stakeholders over the needs of shareholders.

 Here are three ways Bliss advises companies to lead right now:

-Be mindful of mental health: Discussions about mental health are rare in the corporate world, but employers need to acknowledge many employees are stressed and fearful.
+Be mindful of mental health.
+Discussions about mental health are rare in the corporate world, but employers need to acknowledge many employees are stressed and fearful.
 Business leaders need to provide a judgment-free zone for employees to connect with one another and share how they are handling mental health.
-Many companies are now tackling this by bringing on or extending access to employee assistance programs (EAPs).
+Many companies are now expanding benefits to tackle this.
+For example, Starbucks’ healthcare programs now include 20 annual sessions with a therapist for employees and their families.
+In a different vein, the CMO of Talkdesk, a cloud-based contact center provider, recently led her entire marketing team through a virtual meditation.

 Examine contract conditions, fees, penalties, and cancellation policies.
 Evaluate them and adjust as necessary given the current crisis.
 Know that how you act now will impact the future of your relationships with customers.